smereczynski/SignalR-Chat/docs/architecture/translation-architecture.md

 **Phase 2 Implementation** (December 2025)

 The translation system enables real-time multilingual communication by automatically translating messages in the background using Azure AI Foundry (GPT-4o-mini).
-When a message is sent, it's immediately broadcast to room members, then asynchronously translated into all supported languages and delivered via SignalR as updates arrive.
+When a message is sent, it's immediately broadcast to room members, then asynchronously translated into the room's language set (plus always English) and delivered via SignalR as updates arrive.

 **Key Characteristics:**
 - ✅ **Asynchronous**: Non-blocking message send, translations delivered as they complete